ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 Add the code below to the `main.bal` file of the package to define an empty expression bodied function.

->**Info:** The preferred way to model the transformation logic in Ballerina is via expression bodied functions.
-The expression bodied function below will simply return nil.
+>**Info:** The preferred way to model the transformation logic in Ballerina is via expression-bodied functions.
+The expression-bodied function below will simply return nil.
 The function body of it is an expression, which will return a nil value.

 ```ballerina
 function name() => ();